almostearthling/whenever/README.md

 This tool is licensed under the LGPL v2.1 (may change to LGPL v3 in the future): see the provided LICENSE file for details.

-[^1]: Although DBus support is available on Windows too, it is mostly useful on Linux desktops.
+[^1]: Although DBus support is available on Windows too, it is mostly useful on Linux desktops: in fact it might be appropriate to disable it when compiling the application for Windows, in order to save resources.
+Binaries released for Windows ship _without_ DBus support.
 [^2]: Because TOML is sometimes too strict and is not able to represent certain types of structured data, [JSON](https://www.json.org/) is used in some cases within the TOML configuration file.
 [^3]: When run alone, with no wrapper: using the minimal provided wrapper, both programs together use less than 4MB of RAM and the combined CPU consumption in rare occasions reaches the 0.2% -- as reported by the Windows _Task Manager_.
 [^4]: The occurrence of an _event_, in fact, raises a flag that specifies that the associated condition will be considered as verified at the following tick: the condition is said to be thrown in a sort of "execution bucket", from which it is withdrawn by the scheduler that executes the related tasks.
 Therefore _event_ based conditions are also referred to as _bucket_ conditions.